Accelerate your career advancement in the heart of San Francisco—a global epicenter for hospitality and tourism

 Students in the program are challenged to consider businesses as global service organizations where time-based products disappear when not sold; the work force may be unionized; and customers are also guests that play an integral part of creating their own service experience.
 The required coursework covers hospitality and tourism practices that have fundamentally changed how other industries operate such as service operations management, human resource management, and revenue and yield management.

 Across the curriculum, students learn strategies and tactics that can be immediately applied in the workplace.
 The HTM department is highly engaged with the local, national, and global hospitality & tourism industry.
 The coursework integrates engagement with industry leaders, collaborative consulting projects, hands-on industry research, and practical internship opportunities.

-As a student in the emphasis, you have access to the J. Willard and Alice S. Marriott Foundation HTM Global Student Career and Professional Development Program, a resource center dedicated to professional development, to job placement of SF State's hospitality & tourism students, and to alumni relations.
+As a student in the emphasis, you have access to the HTM Global Student Career and Professional Development office, a resource center dedicated to professional development, to job placement of SF State's hospitality & tourism students, and to alumni relations.

 Learn more about the program

 In addition to the core MBA requirements, we highly recommend students complete three emphasis courses, approved by a Hospitality & Tourism Management adviser.

 - HTM 858: Principles of Yield & Revenue Management